AT WHAT POINT DOES LIFE BEGIN?

 Ps.
 135:17, “They have ears, but they hear not; Neither is there any breath (“ruach”) in their mouths.”

-I believe that the passages quoted above show that the spirit that gives life, when used of a human being, is always used of the breath one breathes in order to have life.
+I believe that the passages quoted above will show that the spirit that gives life, when used of a human being, is always used of the breath one breathes in order to have life.
 In other words, the spirit that gives life is the air we breathe.
-Indeed it is often translated “wind” (please see the above mentioned paper on spirit).
+Indeed it is often translated “wind”.
 With that in mind we are better prepared to consider Mr. Jackson’s comments on James 2:26.

 Mr. Jackson has suggested that “the spirit is present as soon as there is a living body”.
 The question is then, is the spirit that gives life to the embryo/ body present in the womb?
 If we are to take our answer from Scripture, we must conclude that it is not because the spirit of life does not enter into the body until the first breath is taken.
 For further evidence of that statement let us consider the passages in Ezek.
 37 which speak of resurrection.